chrisgrieser/alfred-bibtex-citation-picker/README.md

 - <kbd>⌘</kbd><kbd>Y</kbd>: Preview the literature note with `QuickLook` (requires `QLmarkdown` or `Peek`[^1]).
-- Add `*` to any search query to filter only for entries with literature notes, for example `* grieser` searches for entries matching "grieser" which also have a literature notes.
+- Add `*` to any search query to filter only for entries with literature notes, for example `* grieser` searches for entries matching "Grieser" which also have a literature notes.
 Can be combined with other queries (see: [smart queries](#search)).

 ### PDF Management Actions
 The following features require that all your PDFs are located in the folder